Electrogravitational

 For light nuclei the increase in the specific energy agrees well with the

-increase of the specific gravitational energy of the nucleus in the strong
+increase of the specific gravitational energy of the nucleus in strong

 gravitational field, when the energy increases in direct proportion to the